ID Verification at Companies House – what you need to know

 Here at SG Accounting we’re delighted to announce that our FCSA accreditation has been renewed for another year.
 To become an accredited member we annually have to undertake an independent and rigorous assessment of all our business services, operations, [...]

-Your Limited Company director’s responsibilities and key dates throughout the financial year – what you need to file with HMRC and Companies House
+What are your Limited Company director’s responsibilities and key dates throughout the financial year?

 2024/25 tax year rates and allowances